Spectral and Intermittency Properties of Relativistic Turbulence: Results

-Fig. \ref{fig:pspec-time-devel-res} shows the power spectrum of four-velocity at lattice sizes of $256^3$, $512^3$, $1024^3$, and $2048^3$.
+of the four-velocity field.
+Throughout the text, boldface is used to denote the spatial components of a four-vector.
+The normalization by $N^3$, where $N$ is the number of lattice points per direction, guarantees that $P(k)$ satisfies $\int{P(k) dk} = \langle \vsp{u} \cdot \vsp{u} \rangle$.
 We find evidence for an inertial interval of relativistic velocity fluctuations between 1/10 and 1/100 of the largest scale.
 As the resolution increases from $256^3$ to $1024^3$, a short interval obeying the 5/3 law emerges.
 But the subsequent resolution of $2048^3$ reveals a more featureful spectrum of four-velocity, consisting of a broken power-law which is steeper (1.92) at the largest scales and shallower (1.56) at moderate scales.
 This may be due to the bottleneck effect which is characterized by an accumulation of power at the small-scale end of the inertial range \citep{Falkovich:1994p3874}.
 There has been substantial effort to distinguish true inertial scaling from the contamination of bottlenecks \citep{Beresnyak:2009p4471}.
 We report that the power spectrum of four-velocity is \emph{broadly} 5/3, owing to the fact that each higher resolution adds additional scales which, on the average, obey 5/3 scaling.
-In relativistic turbulence, the attainment of asymptotically converged scaling behavior may not manifest as perfect power laws.
-This is because a relativistic cascade breaks self-similarity by endowing each scale with a new dimensionless number, namely the Lorentz factor.
+In relativistic turbulence, asymptotically converged scaling behavior may not yield a single power law.
+This is because a relativistic cascade contains a new dimensionless number, the Lorentz factor, at each scale.
 As a simple illustration, a cursory application of the K41 dimensional argument to relativistic eddies reveals that the Lorentz factor at a scale $\ell$ satisfies